linttrapmedia/.github/profile/README.md

 ### [domx](https://domx.js.org) (Tier 2 - DOM & State Manipulation)
 #### A novel UI library for managing the DOM without javascript
 DOMX is a library for manipulating the dom without javascript.
 Think Htmx re-envisioned as a state machine defined and served from the backend.
-This allows you to completely control the UI from the backend without writing needing javascript.
+This allows you to completely control the UI from the backend without  needing javascript.

 ### [capui](https://capui.js.org) (Tier 3 - Parts and Styles)
 #### A novel UI library of cut & paste components